ChurchSuite/churchsuite-api/readme.md

 The ChurchApp API requires users to use a valid API key in order to interact with the data stored in their ChurchApp account.
 Currently API Keys must be requested via support (support@churchapp.co.uk).

 To access the API each request must be accompanied by a `X-Account` header, a `X-Application` header and a `X-Auth` header.
+Additionally, the Content-Type header must be set to `application/json`.
 For example:

 ````
+  Content-Type: application/json
   X-Account: demo
   X-Application: Example
   X-Auth: 1234567890abc